Cleats: How They're Made

 - Foam for cushioning

-- Thread for stitching everything together
+- Thread for stitching all components together

-- Fabric linings for the inside
+- Fabric linings for the interior

 The Manufacturing Process